untoxa/pico-gb-printer/README.md

 Webserver example that came with TinyUSB slightly modified to run on a Raspberry Pi Pico.
 Lets the Pico pretend to be a USB Ethernet device.
 Runs the webinterface at http://192.168.7.1/

+I suggest to use this board: https://stacksmashing.gumroad.com/l/gb-link with PI Pico.

 ## Build dependencies

 ### On Debian: